braadworst/lg-core/README.md

 # lr-main reference

+## Changelog in v2.0.0
+- Simplified code and usage, reduced package by almost 90% to 1.3KB
+- Parallel processing, speeding up and non blocking
+- Removed the complete next callback, working with returns
+- Simpler interface, no more relay, you have control over the complete road at runtime
+- Dynamic assignment of callbacks (previously middleware) is now possible
+- Extensions are not so deeply nested anymore
+-

 The _lr-main_ package is the only mandatory package for Lagoon road.
 This package connects everything together, regardless of environment.

 | Information | - |